ssardina-agts/agtcity-sarl-mw/README.md

 The main set of events are:

-* The genearl event **E_AgentAction** and its many subclases define all the actions that players can do in the environment.
+* The genearl event **E_AgentAction** and its many subclasses define all the actions that players can do in the environment.
-* The general event **E_AgentPercept** ang its many subclases define all the various percepts players can receive form game server.
+* The general event **E_AgentPercept** and its many subclasses define all the various percepts players can receive form game server.
 	* Note they are not currently posted automatically, but they are available for use to the programmer to emit.

 Both are used by the demo **SchedulerAgent** to inform the dummy agents of the percepts received and to receive from them actions to execute.